Getting Started

 Open System Console.
 If you are on other systems, run Blender from the

-terminal, to see the messages: open a terminal app of your computer and start
+terminal, to see the messages: open a terminal app on your computer and start

-Blender form the command line.
-Yo will then see all details and errors being
+Blender from the command line.
+You will then see all details and errors printed

 Manual Editing of Fixture Data#